Auschwitz Concentration & Extermination Camp

 Visiting the camp was for me one of the most difficult photographic and emotional experiences.

-Anyway, over the years, visiting the Auschwitz memorial has become a no-brainer for me.
+Regardless, over the years, visiting the Auschwitz memorial has become obvious to me.

 My Slavic origins probably had something to do with it, given the fate the Nazis had in store for us during the Second World War.